strimzi/proposals/036-kraft-mode.md

 The Apache Kafka project is working on removing its dependency on ZooKeeper.
 Because of the complexity of this task, the work is in progress already for more than one year.
-It was stared with the [Kafka Improvement Proposal 500 (KIP-500)](https://cwiki.apache.org/confluence/display/KAFKA/KIP-500%3A+Replace+ZooKeeper+with+a+Self-Managed+Metadata+Quorum) and will continue for at least six to twelve months until all work is done and it is production-ready.
+It was started with the [Kafka Improvement Proposal 500 (KIP-500)](https://cwiki.apache.org/confluence/display/KAFKA/KIP-500%3A+Replace+ZooKeeper+with+a+Self-Managed+Metadata+Quorum) and will continue for at least six to twelve months until all work is done and it is production-ready.
 Step by step, it removes the different dependencies on ZooKeeper.
 From the smaller things such as CLI tools or management APIs up to the complicated tasks such as quorum management and metadata management.
 It is based on _Apache Kafka Raft_ consensus protocol, which is also called _KRaft_.